 Your Webflow site may look beautiful, but missing alt text, weak heading structure, poor contrast, inaccessible navigation and missing metadata can still cost you traffic, trust and conversions.
-PageLens scans public Webflow pages and tells you exactly what to fix.
+PageLens AI scans public Webflow pages and tells you exactly what to fix.

 PageLens AI scans public Webflow pages for common accessibility and launch-readiness issues — missing alt text, skipped heading levels, weak colour contrast, inaccessible navigation, form label problems, meta descriptions, OG tags, security headers and mobile UX.
 Webflow's built-in Audit panel is a useful start, but it isn't a comprehensive accessibility audit.

-PageLens loads the published page in a real browser and reviews the accessibility signals that most affect Webflow sites at launch.
+PageLens AI loads the published page in a real browser and reviews the accessibility signals that most affect Webflow sites at launch.

 Webflow's built-in Audit panel is a useful starting point, but it mainly catches common editor-level issues like missing alt text, skipped heading levels and missing form labels.
 PageLens AI checks the rendered public page in a real browser: it captures screenshots and reviews metadata, headings, alt text, colour contrast, page weight, mobile UX, security headers, tracking scripts and AI-search readiness — the layer Webflow's panel doesn't cover.